 Here’s some of the notable features and indicators on the platform.

 Bookmap enables various types of charts including candlestick, bar and line with scalable time frames from days down to milliseconds and zoomable to nanoseconds.
 Order flow data and volume is visualized on the charts, thereby making it a key staple with the software.
 At first glance, they can very overwhelming, so it really helps to start with a basic candlestick chart and then add one indicator at a time to witness the capabilities of the software.
+From there you may decide to stack the charts with multiple indicators.

 The indicators on Bookmap are designed for interpreting order book and flow data and thus doesn’t focus on the many traditional indicators typically found on other trading platforms like Bollinger Bands or RSI.
 Rather, they incorporate proprietary Heatmaps, Bid/Ask volume bubbles and spread lines.
 For Global Package Plus subscribers, additional indicators/functions like large lot tracker (LLT), icebergs and imbalance trackers are available.
 For $59-per month Global Package members have access to EDGX book.